JaaiDead/SplashOminous/README.md

 ## Overview

-Splash Ominous is a Minecraft mod that introduces a new feature to the game: the ability to create splash potions from ominous bottles.
+Splash Ominous is a mod that introduces a new feature to the game: the ability to create splash potions from ominous bottles.
 This mod adds an exciting layer of strategy and utility, allowing players to harness the power of ominous bottles in a new and dynamic way.

 ## Features

 - **Splash Potion Creation**: Convert ominous bottles into splash potions, enabling a range of strategic options during gameplay.
-- **Easy Integration**: Seamlessly integrates with Minecraft's existing potion mechanics, offering a straightforward and intuitive user experience.

 ## Getting Started